 Be Proactive with Safety Planning.
 This should include emergency response procedures, clear responsibilities, and safe work practices.

 Utilize Technology.
-Specialized construction management software can come in handy to streamline safety documentation, reporting, and communication.
+Specialized field management software for construction teams can come in handy to streamline safety documentation, reporting, and communication.

 Reflect on these strategies and think about your current practices.
 Are there areas where you could improve?
 By focusing on those that do need improvement, you can create a safer and more productive construction site.
 And remember – safety is a continuous process.